Lab Log 2018-07-25:

 A basic prerequisite for verification is the availability of "nut consumption by squirrels" data.
 Unfortunately, despite some generic data, I haven't found any valuable data source on the internet as of today.
 Thus, I have to gather the necessary data on my own and the "IoT Squirrel Feeder" project came into existence.

-You'll find more information about The Squirrel Cafe on the Gourmet Mecca pages.
+You'll find more information about The Squirrel Cafe on my Gourmet Mecca pages.
 If you are interested in the Raspberry Pi Micro Computer and the sensors I have used, have a look at Nuts'n Bolts.
 Python is used to glue the bits and bytes together.
 The latest source code is available on GitHub.

 Go to the Statistics page to have a look how many nuts have been eaten and to see the speed of nut consumption measured in nuts per minute [npm].

-If you interested in this project, please feel free to follow my Twitter account @TheSquirrelCafe.
+If you are interested in this project, please feel free to follow my Twitter account @TheSquirrelCafe.
 You'll see captured images of our guests instantly and project updates as well.